 Why does Roxann want to become a CASA volunteer?
 She shared that she has two grown sons whom she is “very fortunate turned out to be fine young men…It’s time to give back.”

 April is Child Abuse Prevention Month and Friday April 8th is the national awareness day for CASA.
 On facebook, twitter or instagram?
-Look out for our updates and photos as we work to raise awareness on Friday and please help by liking and sharing as Weinberger Divorce & Family Law Group ‘goes blue’ for child abuse awareness.
+Look out for our updates and photos as we work to raise awareness on Friday and please help by liking and sharing as Weinberger Divorce & Family Law Group, LLC ‘goes blue’ for child abuse awareness.